Your Guide to Keratin Treatment Hair Products

 What is Keratin?

 Keratin is a fibrous structural protein found in the hair, skin, and nails of the human body.
 This protein is arranged in a helical shape, allowing for flexibility and movement.
 Up to 90% of hair is composed of it.
-Because it can bend and move freely, it gives hair an elasticated property.

 Although it’s less prone to damage than other types of proteins, its outer layer can be compromised.
 When the surface of a hair cuticle is weakened, it can affect the underlying proteins as well.
 This leads to dull, dry hair.